itinerare/itinerare/README.md

 Hello!
 I'm Ad or Mercury.
 I'm a freelance web developer particularly keen on projects that help enable creative endeavors.

-Check my pinned repositories for some projects I'm particularly involved in as well as [my site](https://itinerare.net) for more of my work, especially my creative endeavors!
+Check my pinned repositories for some projects I'm particularly involved in as well as [my site](https://itinerare.net) for more of my work!

 ---